clairew3/cwaforecast1/doc/Setup.md

 1. Be a registered user on https://opendata.cwa.gov.tw .

-2. Go to https://opendata.cwa.gov.tw , login, and click the button named `Get Authorization Key`.
+2. Visit https://opendata.cwa.gov.tw , login, and click the button named `Get Authorization Key`.

 ## How to Run this app?